 2 tbsp cooking oil, sesame oil adds the best flavor

 1 tbsp ginger, chopped

-1.5 tbsp Sichuan chilli bean paste (chili powder or another spicy seasoning will work as a substitute too)
+1.5 tbsp Sichuan chilli bean paste (chili powder or another spicy seasoning will work as a substitute too, be mindful of saltiness)

-2 cups water or chicken broth (if you don't have broth you can use water and a bouillon seasoning cube or adobo seasoning)
+2 cups water plus a chicken bouillon seasoning cube or adobo seasoning

 Sichuan Boiled Fish

-3. Cook your vegetables In the same pan, heat up oil over a medium heat, stir in celery.
-Cook for 1.5 minutes or so (less time if using bean sprouts).
+In the same pan, heat a little oil over medium heat and toast celery.
+Cook for about a minute and a half.
 Remove and set aside.

 Gently place the fish slices into the broth.
 Let sit for about 10 minutes.
-You can add noodles to your boiling water, leave it to eat as soup, or serve with rice.
-Add your celery back into the pot.
+You can add noodles to your boiling water, leave it to eat as soup, serve with rice, or add a handful of greens.
+Add your celery back into the mix.